-- 1. Make sure the freshwater tank is filled. - 2.
+- 1. Make sure the fresh water tank is filled. - 2.
 Place the pump control switch in the ON position. - 3.
-Open all water outlets, both hot and cold, one by one.
+Open all water outlets, both hot and cold, one by one. - 4.
+Allow time for the system to be filled.
+Shut off each faucet as the flow becomes steady and free of air.
+When the last faucet is turned off, the pump should turn off as well.